Muhammad Yunus: Grameen and microfinance

 The success of the Grameen microfinance model inspired similar efforts in about 100 developing countries and even in developed countries including the United States.
 Many microcredit projects retain Grameen's emphasis of lending to women.
 More than 94% of Grameen loans have gone to women, who suffer disproportionately from poverty and who are more likely than men to devote their earnings to their families.

 For his work with Grameen, Yunus was named an Ashoka: Innovators for the Public Global Academy Member in 2001.
 According to Rashidul Bari, the Grameen's social business model has gone from being theory to an inspiring practice adopted globally by leading universities, entrepreneurs, social business and corporations.

 The Yunus Centre, located in Dhaka, Bangladesh, is a think tank focused on social business, poverty alleviation, and sustainability.
-Founded in 2008 and chaired by Dr Yunus, it promotes his philosophy of social business and serves as a resource center for related initiatives.
+Founded in 2008 and chaired by Yunus, it promotes his philosophy of social business and serves as a resource center for related initiatives.
 The centre's activities include poverty eradication campaigns, research and publications, support for social business start-ups, organizing the Global Social Business Summit, and developing academic programs on social business with international universities.